ad8454/Dijkstra-Reroute/README.md

-# Djikastra-Reroute
+# Dijkstra-Reroute
-A simple rerouting program that randomly generates a graph and uses Djikstra's algorithm to find the shortest path between two nodes.
+A simple rerouting program that randomly generates a graph and uses Dijkstra's algorithm to find the shortest path between two nodes.
 The program then quickly reroutes in case of a node faliure.
 The graphs at each stage were visualized with Java Swing.

 </br></br></br>